RealOrangeOne/yoga-pal/README.md

     yoga enable all
     yoga disable all
 Disables / Enables the trackpad, touch screen, or both.
 All is used by default if no component is given.

+### Modes
+    yoga mode laptop
+    yoga mode tablet

+    yoga mode list

+Switches your device between the modes of yoga devices, configuring the optimum setup automatically.
+You can use `yoga mode list` to see all the available modes.